On Air Now

 This list couldn’t NOT have Rostropovich on it.
 A Russian master, inextricably inveigled with the most influential composers of his time, and one of the first true stars of recorded classical music.
 Simply, without Rostropovich, the cello wouldn’t have been the instrument it is today.

-Schiff has inspired a generation of great new cellists, teaching the likes of Natalie Clein and Gautier Capucon in their early careers.
-But in his own right, he’s a daring and accomplished pro - just listen to his super-fast rendition of Bach’s cello suites:
+Schiff inspired a generation of great new cellists, teaching the likes of Natalie Clein and Gautier Capucon in their early careers.
+But in his own right, the late cellist was a daring and accomplished pro - just listen to his super-fast rendition of Bach’s cello suites:

 Starker was such a virtuoso in his youth that, unbelievably, he was giving lessons to other students at the age of just 8.
 Predictably, things escalated from there and, besides a long and decorated teaching career, he made some of the finest cello recordings available, most notably tackling Kodaly’s fiendish solo sonatas.